pippim/pippim.github.io/index.md

 -->

-The video on the left shows the {{ site.title }} Website on a typical mobile phone screen.
-The bottom of the video shows Google Chrome Debugger.
+The video on the left shows what the {{ site.title }} Website looks like on a typical mobile phone screen.
+The recording was made on a desktop with the browser window made narrow (675 x 1126).

 ### Color Theme Button
 {:.no_toc}